 A graduate of Kasturba Medical College in Manipal, India, with a degree in pharmaceutical sciences, Kamal Sanghvi is managing director of a family-owned banking, financing, and construction conglomerate.

-Sanghvi has received the Service Above Self Award and The Rotary Foundation’s Citation for Meritorious Service and Distinguished Service Award.
-He and his wife, Sonal, who is also a Rotarian, are Major Donors and Bequest Society Members.
+Sanghvi has received the Service Above Self Award, the Rotary Foundation Citation for Meritorious Service, and the Rotary Foundation Distinguished Service Award.
+He and his wife, Sonal, who is also a Rotarian, are Major Donors and Bequest Society members.

 Rotary Club of Anaheim